 - To withdraw consent at any time, where the legal basis for processing is consent.

 - To data portability, where the legal basis for processing is (i) consent or (ii) performance of a contract.

 - To request rectification or erasure of your information, where data protection legislation allows this.

 Do I have a right to complain about the way information has been used?

 If you have a concern about the way we are collecting or using your personal data, please let us know and we will try to resolve this.
 If you are still concerned, you can contact the Information Commissioner:

 Do I have to provide my personal data to you?

-Yes, as we are complying with legislation or legal requirement, we need this information to enable us to provide the best quality service.
+Yes, in most cases in nursery, primary, secondary, and special education schools, as we are complying with legislation or legal requirement, we need this information to enable us to provide the best quality service.

 If we did not collect this information, we would be unable to meet our obligation or provide you with the services you and your child(ren) are entitled to.